 Here are a few more tips for keeping your dog safe around water:

 As with any experience, especially if it's a new one, make sure your dog is comfortable with the water - whether it's for your backyard pool or the ocean.
 Never force a dog into a situation in which they are uncomfortable or unhappy.

-A lifejacket or vest is a must for dogs who like water but can't swim.
-It can also be useful in combatting fatigue in dogs that can swim.
-It is especially helpful for adventures in large bodies of water with strong currents, like the ocean.
+A life jacket or vest is useful in combatting fatigue in dogs that can swim and is a must for dogs who like water but can't swim.
+It is also especially helpful for adventures in large bodies of water with strong currents, like the ocean.